Ellie Kam: 2024–2025 season: Two Grand Prix medals

-Kam and O'Shea began their season by competing on the 2024–25 ISU Challenger Series.
+Kam/O'Shea began their season by competing on the 2024–25 ISU Challenger Series.
 They won gold at the 2024 John Nicks Pairs Competition and bronze at the 2024 Nebelhorn Trophy.

 Going on to compete on the 2024–25 Grand Prix series, the pair won the silver medal at the 2024 Skate America, scoring a personal best free skate and combined total score in the process.
 “We are really happy to be on the podium at Skate America,” said O’Shea.
 “This is our first Grand Prix medal.
 We worked very hard during the off-season, and this shows that the hard work paid off.”
 The team followed up this result with a bronze medal at the 2024 NHK Trophy.
 These Grand Prix series results allowed the pair to qualify for the 2024–25 Grand Prix Final, where they finished in fifth place.

 Entering the 2025 U.S. Championships as defending champions, Kam/O'Shea won the short program with a clean skate.
 Their score of 77.19 points gave him an eight-point margin over Chan/Howe in second place.
 However, an error-riddled free skate that included a lift fall in addition to problems on jumps and throws saw them fifth in that segment, dropping to third overall.
 O'Shea vowed to use the lift failure as "motivation.
 I'm extremely pissed at myself.
 I know I'm far better than that, and I will do better next time."

 Kam/O'Shea placed second in the short program at the 2025 Four Continents Championships in Seoul, South Korea, winning a silver small medal, despite Kam turning out of the landing of their throw triple loop.
 Their free skate again had a number of errors on jumps and throws, as a result of which they dropped to fourth overall, finishing 1.46 points behind bronze medalists Pereira/Michaud of Canada.

 Two days prior to traveling for the 2025 World Championships in Boston, Massachusetts, United States, O'Shea broke his foot.
 In spite of this, O'Shea pushed himself to compete, determined to help earn three spots for U.S. pair skating at the 2026 Winter Olympics.
 Kam/O'Shea ultimately finished the event in seventh place after placing fifth in the short program and seventh in the free skate.
 Their placement, in addition to Efimova/Mitrofanov's sixth-place finish, earned three berths for U.S. pair skating at the 2026 Winter Olympics.
 In an interview following the event, O'Shea shared, "We are very happy with what we accomplished this week, together alongside Alisa and Misha.
 We secured the three spots for Worlds next year and the third potential Olympic spot.
 It means a lot to us."
 O'Shea subsequently had to receive surgery on his injured foot.